bsadd-jpan/youtube-channel-blocker/README.md

 🔄 Updating to the latest version

-To update to the newest version via Git, run the following command inside the folder:
+To update to the newest version via Git, run the following command inside the folder(e.g., your Desktop):
   ```bash
   cd C:\Users\[YourUserName]\Desktop\youtube-channel-blocker
   git pull